Larry Sellers

 Larry Sellers (October 2, 1949 – December 9, 2021) was an Osage American actor and stuntman.

 Background

 Sellers was born in Pawhuska, Oklahoma, where he grew up.
-After graduating high school, he joined the US Navy.
+After graduating high school, he joined the U.S. Navy.

 Acting career

 Sellers commonly portrayed Native American characters such as his role as Cloud Dancing on Dr. Quinn, Medicine Woman.
-For his time on Dr. Quinn, Sellers is credited as the show's Native American Consultant.
+For his time on Dr. Quinn, Sellers is credited as the show's Native American consultant.
 His other roles included the "Naked Indian" spirit from Wayne's World 2.
+His final film role was the Osage Non-Hon-Zhin-Ga in Killers of the Flower Moon, released after his death.

 Language advocacy

 Sellers was an Osage language instructor at the Osage Language Department and ceremonial leader.

 Death

 Sellers died on December 9, 2021, at the age of 72.